High School

 Will the high school be accredited?

-Yes, it will be.
-We are currently accredited through Grade 8 with Christian Schools International, which offers curriculum, teacher support, leadership training, testing, and other services to nearly 400 member schools in the United States and abroad.
-As we add each high school grade, CSI stands ready and eager to work with us to accredit those grades each year.
+Yes, Ann Arbor Christian School is accredited with Christian Schools International, which offers curriculum, teacher support, leadership training, testing, and other services to nearly 400 member schools in the United States and abroad.

 What is the tuition for the high school?
-Will there be tuition assistance?
+Is there tuition assistance?

 What are your qualifications for teachers?